 Finding a plant with blue flowers is rare, but finding one whose flowers are also fragrant and whose foliage is attractive is even rarer.
-Tweedia has all three, which has made it a popular choice for gardens, floral arrangements, container gardens, and even bridal bouquets.
+Tweedia has all three, which makes it a popular choice for gardens, floral arrangements, container gardens, and even bridal bouquets.

 |Botanical Name||Tweedia caerulea|

-|Common Name||Tweedia, Blue milkweed, Star of the argentine|
+|Common Name||Tweedia, blue milkweed, star of the Argentine, southern star|

 |Plant Type||Perennial, annual|